-Advance payment Payment must be made in advance as follows: (a) a \$50 room deposit (for residence hall students) by September 1; (b) the flat charge for tuition before registration for each quarter; (c) the minimum guarantee deposit of \$1,250 for international applicants before issuance of I-20.
+Advance payments Payments must be made in advance as follows: (a) a \$100 room deposit by residence hall students; (b) the tuition charge for the current quarter; (c) the minimum guarantee deposit of \$1,740 for international applicants before issuance of I-20.
 For further details, see the Schedule of Charges, Deposits, International Students, Payment Plans, and other subsections in the Financial Information section of this BULLETIN.

 Cash needs The student should arrange to have cash available for all special charges and miscellaneous expenses.
-It is advisable to deposit at least \$75-150 each quarter in the Student Bank for books, vehicle registration, supplies, personal expenses, etc.
+It is advisable to deposit at least \$100-150 each quarter in the Student Bank for books, vehicle registration, supplies, personal expenses, etc.

 Student Bank The University operates the Student Bank for the convenience of students.
 If parents or sponsors wish to write only one check to include money for both tuition and other expenses, they should indicate that the surplus may be deposited in the Student Bank.
 Money earned by the student in part-time employment can also be deposited in the Student Bank for withdrawal at the student's discretion.
 The minimum transaction is \$1.
-Checks Checks should be made payable to Loma Linda University, La Sierra campus, and should have noted thereon the student's name and I.D.

-number to ensure that the correct account is credited.
+Checks Checks should be made payable to Loma Linda University, La Sierra campus, and should have noted thereon the student's name and I.D. number to ensure that the correct account is credited.
 A charge may be made by the University when a check is not honored by a bank.